Surf Forecasts:

 Table - best surf conditions forecast for Praia da Baleia over the next 16 days.

-Alright, Rusty here.
-Let’s have a look at what’s cooking for Praia da Baleia over the next couple of weeks.
+Alright, this is Rusty checkin' in from the beach.
+Let's have a look at what's on the cards for the next couple of weeks at Praia da Baleia.

 AM | PM | Night | AM | PM | Night | AM | PM | Night | AM | PM | Night | AM | PM | Night | AM | PM | Night | AM | PM | Night | |